 Now 50 years later I was on the same journey, I did not experience any erotic moments while onboard, I did see a great Norwegian landscape.

-Before the Hurtigruten ship was going to sail, I meet up with my sister Eva in Bergen city center, we had several hours to explore Bergen before we boarded the ship, MS Richard With.
+Before the Hurtigruten ship was going to sail, I met up with my sister Eva in Bergen city center, we had several hours to explore Bergen before we boarded the ship, MS Richard With.
 Here are some picks from Bergen.

 Life onboard a Hurtigruten Ship

-We boarded MS Richard With and settled into our cabin, we paid a bit extra to get an outside cabin to be able to view landscape we passed by, the only issue with the cabin was that people could see into it from the deck.
+We boarded MS Richard With and settled into our cabin, we paid a bit extra to get an outside cabin to be able to view the landscape we passed by, the only issue with the cabin was that people could see into it from the deck.

 It was not a party boat, and it’s in Norway so beer and wine were expensive onboard, even in the cities we visit the local store prices were high to prices I’m used to.
 There was a small bar on board that we could drink at, I did not see many that did that.
 You could book wine and beer for your meals, and some travellers had done that.
 When we stopped at

-The journey to Kirkenes would take 7 nights, the cabin I got was large with a toilet-shower and a television.
+The journey to Kirkenes would take 7 nights, the cabin I got was large with a toilet shower and a television.
 The ship had full internet access with wifi connection to all parts of the ship.

 There was a washing machine available onboard, I took the opportunity to use it as I had to wash up the clothes I used on the first stage of my cycletrippin.
-You may wonder where would the water go and do they dispose of it, yes, some harbour on the route provide that facility of emptying waste and refilling the tanks.
+You may wonder where would the water go and do they dispose of it, yes, some harbours on the route provide that facility of emptying waste and refilling the tanks.

 Onboard there were social rooms, a gym and in the early evening, there were information sessions each day on different topics onboard.